greg-js/arch-wiki-md-repo/wiki/_content/english/Touchpad Synaptics.md

 The Synaptics driver can be [installed](/index.php/Installed "Installed") with the package [xf86-input-synaptics](https://www.archlinux.org/packages/?name=xf86-input-synaptics).

-**Tip:** An alternative touchpad driver is [libinput](/index.php/Libinput "Libinput").
-It implements a different approach to recognize and process multitouch features.

 ## Configuration

 The primary method of configuration for the touchpad is through an [Xorg](/index.php/Xorg "Xorg") server configuration file.
-After installation of `xf86-input-synaptics`, a default configuration file is located at `/usr/share/X11/xorg.conf.d/50-synaptics.conf`.
+After installation of `xf86-input-synaptics`, a default configuration file is located at `/usr/share/X11/xorg.conf.d/70-synaptics.conf`.
 Users can copy this file to `/etc/X11/xorg.conf.d/` and edit it to configure the various driver options available.
 Refer to the `synaptics(4)` manual page for a complete list of available options.
 Machine-specific options can be discovered using [synclient](#Synclient).

 ### Frequently used options

 The following lists options that many users may wish to configure.
 This example configuration file enables vertical, horizontal and circular scrolling as well as touchpad tap to click:

- `/etc/X11/xorg.conf.d/50-synaptics.conf`
+ `/etc/X11/xorg.conf.d/70-synaptics.conf`
 ```
 Section "InputClass"
     Identifier "touchpad"